richie-chauhan/Todo-List-API/README.md

 ## Installation and Configuration

-Create the MySQL database in from the todo.sql file in the repo.
+Create the MySQL database in from the `todo.sql` file in the repo.

-Edit the following lines in the bottom of the file "config/Database.php":
+Edit the following lines in the bottom of the file `config/Database.php`:

 ```php
     private $host = 'xxx';